aledecicco/english-programming-language/docs/syntax.md

 When b is equal to 0, throw an error because division by zero is undefined.
 Divide a by b.
 ```
-Here, if `b` happens to be 0, we will throw a custom error instead the one that `divide by` would generate.
+Here, if `b` happens to be 0, we will throw a custom error instead of the one that `divide by` would eventually generate.

 ## Values, types, and variables